maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 # Step 1: Exploration of a dataset's timely dispersion
-Exploring a dataset’s timely dimensions can facilitate the first analytical review of the dataset.
+Exploring a dataset’s timely dimensions can facilitate the first analytical review of the data.
 In case you are studying a single phenomenon’s evolvement over time (like our interest in specific events that spurred discussions around Sesame Street), understanding how this phenomenon gained traction and/or how interest dwindled can be revealing.
 It can be the first step in understanding how all of the collected data relates to the phenomenon over time.
 Your interest in timely dispersion could relate not to an event but rather to a dataset’s total distribution based on a set of categories.
 For instance, in case you were working on data from the National Gallery, you might want to explore the distribution of its collection according to different periods in art history.
-Knowledge of the timely dispersion of the overall dataset can help contextualize the individual data points selected for close reading in step 3.
+Knowledge of the timely dispersion of the overall dataset can help contextualize the individual datapoints selected for close reading in step 3.

 ## Example of a dataset's timely dispersion: Twitter data

-In R, one works with packages each adding numerous functionalities to the core functions of R. In this example the relevant packages are the following: rtweet, tidyverse, lubridate and jsonlite.
-To install packages in R see this [Lesson](https://programminghistorian.org/en/lessons/basic-text-processing-in-r#package-set-up).
+In R, you work with packages each adding numerous functionalities to the core functions of R. In this example the relevant packages are the following: rtweet, tidyverse, lubridate and jsonlite.
+To install packages in R see this section of lesson [Basic Text Processing in R](https://programminghistorian.org/en/lessons/basic-text-processing-in-r#package-set-up).
 To use the packages in R they have to be loaded with the `library()` function as below:

     library(rtweet)
     library(tidyverse)